openbaton/integration-tests/README.md

 4. scenario-complex-ncat
 5. scenario-scaling
 6. scenario-docker-deploy
+7. scenario-docker-iperf
-7. error-in-configure
+8. error-in-configure
-8. error-in-instantiate
+9. error-in-instantiate
-9. error-in-start
+10. error-in-start
-10. error-in-terminate
+11. error-in-terminate
-11. wrong-lifecycle-event
+12. wrong-lifecycle-event
-12. user-project-test
+13. user-project-test
-13. stress-test
+14. stress-test

 **scenario-dummy-iperf** uses the [Dummy VNFM][vnfm-dummy] to simulate a VNFM and therefore tests the communication between NFVO and VNFM.
 It does not actually deploy a network service.
 The fake network service is a simple iperf scenario with one server and one client.